w3c/webextensions/proposals/dark_mode_extension_icons.md

 Order of precedence.
 The new `icon_variants` keys and subkeys will take precedent, followed by the incumbent `icons` key.

+The `dark` icon variant is used when a dark color scheme is used for the surrounding UI, often referred to as "dark mode".
+The `light` icon variant is used otherwise.

 ### New Permissions

 N/A.